ShrekIL/WRO-FE-RocheReapers/README.md

     Parking --> [*]
 ```
+**Explanation of the states**:

+**Ready**: The state right after powering the robot on.
+It waits and does nothing until the start button is pressed.
+Then the robot switches to the moving state.

+**Moving**: This is the main state of the robot.
+Here the robot just uses the lidar data to move around the 3x3 area.
+It is also counting its laps.

+#### Driving Strategy and Path Planning

 For the Path Planning we used an approach based on the paper "The Dynamic Window Approach to Collision Avoidance"[1].

 [1]: https://www.ri.cmu.edu/pub_files/pub1/fox_dieter_1997_1/fox_dieter_1997_1.pdf

+#### Obstacle detection with OpenCV

 ---